das-developers/das2py-server/docs/CmdTemplates.md

   * An HTTP query parameter key
   * An HTTP query parameter key and flag

-The special character `@` may be used to reference the query value in the replacement text.
+The special character `@` may be used to reference the parameter value in the replacement text.

-### Example 1: Translation of a Query Parameter
+### Example Set 1: Translation of simple query parameters

 In the following example the PARAM_SELECTOR is only triggered on the presence or absence of an HTTP GET parameter.